RA Myths and Facts

 MYTH 11: Exercise can be dangerous for patients with RA because inflamed joints require rest.

 The truth about exercise and RA is that a regular routine of exercise, including gentle stretching, should be an important part of your daily routine.
 Talk to your doctor and your physical therapist about what is an appropriate exercise routine for you and when you may need to rest particular joints or tissues to prevent damage.
 The flip side of the exercise question is that inactivity can be particularly dangerous for someone with RA.
-Inactivity and immobility can rob your muscles of the strength they need to keep joints stable and may increase risk for joint damage and deformity.
-Not only will exercise help you keep your joints healthy, it will also provide benefits for your overall physical and mental health.
+Inactivity and immobility can rob your muscles of the strength they need to keep joints stable and may increase the risk for joint damage and deformity.
+Not only will exercise help you keep your joints healthy, but it will also provide benefits for your overall physical and mental health.

 - Doran MF, Pond GR, Crowson CS, O'Fallon WM, Gabriel SE.
 Trends in incidence and mortality in rheumatoid arthritis in Rochester, Minnesota, over a forty-year period.
 Arthritis Rheum 2002;46:625-31.3.

 - Silman AJ, Hochberg MC.
 Descriptive epidemiology of rheumatoid arthritis.
 In: Hochberg MC, Silman AJ, Smolen JS, Weinblatt ME, Weisman MH, eds.
 Rheumatoid Arthritis.
 Philadelphia, Penn: Mosby Elsevier; 2009:15-22.

 - Gibofsky A. Overview of epidemiology, pathophysiology, and diagnosis of rheumatoid arthritis.
 Am J Manag Care 2012;18:S295-302.

 - Gibofsky A. Comparative effectiveness of current treatments for rheumatoid arthritis.
 Am J Manag Care 2012;18:S303-14.